unvt/charites/.github/CONTRIBUTING.md

 7. Make sure update documentation under `docs` folder if your changes affect existing documents.

 8. Push to your fork and [submit a pull request](https://help.github.com/articles/using-pull-requests).
 A button should appear on your fork its github page afterwards.

+## Translation of charites documentation

+Please join our charites-docs project in transifex from [here](https://www.transifex.com/unvt/charites-docs).
+Welcome to translate documentations in other languages.